Pardons & Revenge

 Protecting Self9/102020-11-25Crime: Lying to the FBI about Russian contacts

 Flynn was Trump's National Security Advisor who pleaded guilty twice to lying to the FBI about contacts with Russian Ambassador Kislyak.
-Trump pardoned him to protect himself from the Russia investigation.
+Trump granted him a full pardon in November 2020.
+In March 2026, the DOJ settled Flynn's lawsuit against the government for $1.2 million.
+Critics argued the pardon was intended to prevent further cooperation with the Russia investigation; supporters said the prosecution was politically motivated.

 Revenge: Targeting Jan 6 Committee